 Coursework and other assignments

-- If you are having difficulties with keeping up with the workload because of your disability then you should discuss this with your tutor and with the Disability Advisory Service.
+- If you are having difficulties with workload deadlines because of your disability then you should discuss this with your tutor and with the Disability Advisory Service.

-Special circumstances or illness affecting performance in examinations
+Mitigating circumstances affecting performance in exams